-- in valuing the diversity of each student - education leads to opportunity - quality education starts with quality leadership - a career and technical education is a critical component of workforce development - technology is vital to learning and will help students connect with a rapidly changing world - technology must be embraced by teachers as a tool to help prepare students to meet current and future labor market demands - in providing all students with a positive educational experience - students should feel proud of what they have accomplished each day - students will be provided every opportunity to achieve their highest potential - the success of a student is enhanced by parents and/or other influential adults through their support and involvement - students will be provided the opportunity to acquire and cultivate leadership skills - in providing students with a safe school environment - in encouraging students to maintain a lifelong affiliation with the school - change is an ongoing process, not an event, and is fundamental for building quality programs of study instruction must accommodate individual student learning styles
+- in valuing the diversity of each student. - education leads to opportunity. - a career and technical education is a critical component of workforce development. - technology is vital to learning and will help students connect with a rapidly changing world. - technology must be embraced by teachers as a tool to help prepare students to meet current and future labor market demands. - in providing all students with a positive educational experience. - students should develop a sense of awareness and responsibility for their actions and decisions. - students should have the opportunity to obtain relevant and meaningful business and industry certifications. - the success of a student is enhanced by parents and/or other influential adults through their support and mentoring. - students will be provided the opportunity to acquire and cultivate leadership skills. - in providing students with a clean, structured, and safe school environment. - change is an ongoing process, not an event, and is fundamental for building quality programs of study. - instruction will accommodate individual student learning styles.